pjrose/XeryonEtherCAT/README.md

 dotnet run --project XeryonEtherCAT.App
 ```

-The Avalonia app boots the `EthercatDriveService` against the in-process simulation backend, rendering a live dashboard with per-slave status, position feedback, and common motion controls (enable/disable, DPOS, SCAN, INDX, HALT, STOP, RSET).
+The WPF app boots the `EthercatDriveService` against the in-process simulation backend, rendering a live dashboard with per-slave status, position feedback, and common motion controls (enable/disable, DPOS, SCAN, INDX, HALT, STOP, RSET).
 Once the native shim is deployed the same UI can drive real hardware by swapping the simulated client with the default SOEM client.

 ### Real-time telemetry & logging